The 2024 Mission Formation Program will be held online via Zoom:

 The Mission Formation Program seeks to catalyze the desired learning outcomes through a number of components.
 Participants will:

-• Attend the two or three daylong program days, one in Year 1 and one in Year 2.
+• Attend the two daylong program days, Parts 1 and 2.

 • Complete a project over the course of the year between Formation Program sessions.

-• Participate in a Mentor Group in the time between Year 1 and Year 2.
+• Participate in a Mentor Group during the year between Parts 1 and 2.

 • Complete required readings and some optional readings from the Formation Program Bibliography and submit an evaluation of each book.